 Penalties may include lengthy prison sentences, and a conviction may cause future employers to not hire you for a job.
 On this page you'll find basic information on Nevada drug paraphernalia law.

 Legal Definition of Drug Paraphernalia in Las Vegas, Nevada

 Drug paraphernalia in Nevada is any kind of equipment or materials intended for the manufacture, storage or ingestion of illegal drugs.
-The most common examples include bongs and roach clips.
 (NRS 453.554)